-My interest in obstetrics and gynecology began with my mother, who is a nurse midwife.
-She cared for an ethnically diverse population of uninsured and underinsured women in California.
+My interest in obstetrics and gynecology began with my mother, who was a nurse midwife.
+She cared for an ethnically diverse population of uninsured and underinsured women.
 Her work influenced my decision to study global maternal and child health during my undergraduate education.

 This experience increased my expertise as I conducted global health research on gender-based violence while earning a master’s degree in public health.
+The opportunity to educate patients and families and build a foundation of health that will empower them throughout their lives inspired me to pursue pediatric and adolescent gynecology.
 The team approach to care, which is a hallmark of Cincinnati Children's, is a critical part of my practice.
 I enjoy working with families to address their needs.
 My public health education and volunteer work as a Spanish interpreter taught me the importance of treating my patients within their communities.
 I believe that good communication is the basis for effective care.